asmaloney/gactar/README.md

 ### Write Generated Code To Files

+This will generate code for all active frameworks in the directory you are running from.
+It does not run the models.

 ```
 (env)$ ./gactar examples/count.amod
 gactar version v0.1.0
-ccm: Using Python 3.9.7 from /Users/maloney/dev/CogSci/gactar/env/bin/python3
+ccm: Using Python 3.9.7 from /path/to/gactar/env/bin/python3
 	- Generating code for examples/count.amod
 	- written to ccm_count.py
-pyactr: Using Python 3.9.7 from /Users/maloney/dev/CogSci/gactar/env/bin/python3
+pyactr: Using Python 3.9.7 from /path/to/gactar/env/bin/python3
 	- Generating code for examples/count.amod
 	- written to pyactr_count.py
-vanilla: Using SBCL 1.2.11 from /Users/maloney/dev/CogSci/gactar/env/bin/sbcl
+vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
 	- Generating code for examples/count.amod
 	- written to vanilla_count.lisp
 ```

-This will generate code for all active frameworks in the directory you are running from.

 You can choose which frameworks to use with `-f` like this:

 ```
 ./gactar -f ccm -f vanilla examples/count.amod
 gactar version v0.1.0
-ccm: Using Python 3.9.7 from /Users/maloney/dev/CogSci/gactar/env/bin/python3
+ccm: Using Python 3.9.7 from /path/to/gactar/env/bin/python3
 	- Generating code for examples/count.amod
 	- written to ccm_count.py
-vanilla: Using SBCL 1.2.11 from /Users/maloney/dev/CogSci/gactar/env/bin/sbcl
+vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
 	- Generating code for examples/count.amod
 	- written to vanilla_count.lisp
 ```

 ### Run Interactively

+gactar provides a simple interactive command-line mode to load and run models.

 ```
 (env)$ ./gactar -i
 gactar version v0.1.0
 Type 'help' for a list of commands.
 To exit, type 'exit' or 'quit'.
-pyactr: Using Python 3.9.7 from /Users/maloney/dev/CogSci/gactar/env/bin/python3
+pyactr: Using Python 3.9.7 from /path/to/gactar/env/bin/python3
-vanilla: Using SBCL 1.2.11 from /Users/maloney/dev/CogSci/gactar/env/bin/sbcl
+vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
-ccm: Using Python 3.9.7 from /Users/maloney/dev/CogSci/gactar/env/bin/python3
+ccm: Using Python 3.9.7 from /path/to/gactar/env/bin/python3
 > help
   exit:        exits the program
   frameworks:  choose frameworks to run (e.g. "ccm pyactr", "all")